POST-DOCTORAL FELLOWSHIPS

 AM I ELIGIBLE FOR A SENSS ESRC-FUNDED PDF?

-Please check your eligibility carefully, as this call is only open to those who have:
+Please check your eligibility carefully, as this call is only open to those who meet all the following criteria:

 1) Completed their PhD at a UK university; AND,

-2) Either been awarded their PhD by the Fellowship start date of date to be confirmed, or passed their viva voce with no changes or only minor corrections by the application deadline of 4.00 pm GMT on date to be confirmed (if major corrections are/were required to your thesis, you will not be eligible this year unless you can show that your corrections have been submitted and approved by the call closing date); AND,
+2) Have been awarded a PhD or have passed their viva voce with minor amendments by the application deadline of 1 June 2026and have been awarded their PhD by the Fellowship start date of 1 October 2026.
+If major corrections are/were required to your thesis, you will not be eligible this year unless you can show that your corrections have been submitted and approved by the call closing date; AND,

 WHICH UNIVERSITIES CAN I APPLY TO?